apollo

 Caution

-Sainzen-K (AS) Capsule may pass into the breast milk.
+Sainzen-K (AS) Capsule may enter breast milk.
 Consult your doctor for more information on this if you are a breastfeeding mother.

 bannner image